The FLOW (Food, Learning and Growing) Partnership

 The FLOW Partnership was formally awarded funding by the Social Sciences and Humanities Research Council of Canada in Summer 2023.
 We are excited to get the ball rolling and start […]

-enter your email to receive the FLOW newsletter
+enter your email to receive FLOW updates

 The FLOW Partnership is funded in part by the Social Sciences and Humanities Research Council of Canada.
 Wilfrid Laurier University acts as the project’s institutional manager.